testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/bulk-actions.md

 ---

 ---
-You can perform bulk actions on the test steps that you record using Testsigma Test Recorder for an iOS project.
+You can perform bulk actions on the test steps that you record using Test Recorder for an iOS project.
 In this document, we will cover how to do that.

 &emsp;

 ---
 ##**Pre-requisites:**
-You should already be familiar with [Testsigma’s Test Recorder](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/overview/).
+You should already be familiar with [Test Recorder](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/overview/).

 &emsp;